NII-Kobayashi/Collective-Anticipation-and-Response/Pred_Bayes_C/README.md

    Each file consists of 337 rows (before and after 7 days), and each row shows the number of page views in each hour.

+## Licence
+MIT

+Please contact [Ryota Kobayashi](http://www.hk.k.u-tokyo.ac.jp/r-koba/en/contact.html) if you want to use the code for commercial purposes.

+## The program was developed by
+Ryota Kobayashi